1. Eat Less Meat, Dairy, and Eggs

 Other ways to help farm animals:

 - Share what you’ve learned with your friends, family, neighbors, and co-workers.
-Or go for a bigger audience by sharing via social media.
+Expand your audience by sharing via social media.

 - Consider volunteering at a farm animal sanctuary or adopting a rescued farm animal if you have the required resources.